-[40 C.F.R. §§60.5420a(c)&(c)(15), 45CSR16]
+[40 C.F.R. §60.5420(c)(15), 45CSR16]

-- 7.5.1.
-Reporting requirements.
-You must submit annual reports containing the information specified in paragraphs (b)(1) through (8) and (12) of 40 C.F.R.§60.5420a and performance test reports as specified in paragraph (b)(9) or (10) of 40 C.F.R.§60.5420a, if applicable, except as provided in paragraph (b)(13) of 40 C.F.R.§60.5420a.
-You must submit annual reports following the procedure specified in paragraph (b)(11) of 40 C.F.R.§60.5420a.
+7.5.1 Reporting requirements.
+You must submit annual reports containing the information specified in paragraphs (b)(1) through (8) and (12) of 40 C.F.R. §60.5420a and performance test reports as specified in paragraph (b)(9) or (10) of 40 C.F.R. §60.5420a, if applicable.
+You must submit annual reports following the procedure specified in paragraph (b)(11) of 40 C.F.R. §60.5420a.
 The initial annual report is due no later than 90 days after the end of the initial compliance period as determined according to §60.5410a.
 Subsequent annual reports are due no later than same date each year as the initial annual report.
-If you own or operate more than one affected facility, you may submit one report for multiple affected facilities provided the report contains all of the information required as specified in paragraphs (b)(1) through (8) of 40 C.F.R.§60.5420a, except as provided in paragraph (b)(13) of 40 C.F.R.§60.5420a.
+If you own or operate more than one affected facility, you may submit one report for multiple affected facilities provided the report contains all of the information required as specified in paragraphs (b)(1) through (8) and (12) of 40 C.F.R. §60.5420a.
 Annual reports may coincide with title V reports as long as all the required elements of the annual report are included.
-You may arrange with the Administrator a common schedule on which reports required by this part may be submitted as long as the schedule does not extend the reporting period. - a.
-The general information specified in paragraphs (b)(1)(i) through (iv) of 40 C.F.R.§60.5420a for all reports. - 1.
-The company name, facility site name associated with the affected facility, US Well ID or US Well ID associated with the affected facility, if applicable, and address of the affected facility.
-If an address is not available for the site, include a description of the site location and provide the latitude and longitude coordinates of the site in decimal degrees to an accuracy and precision of five (5) decimals of a degree using the North American Datum of 1983. - i.
-An identification of each affected facility being included in the annual report. - ii.
-Beginning and ending dates of the reporting period. - iii.
+You may arrange with the Administrator a common schedule on which reports required by this part may be submitted as long as the schedule does not extend the reporting period.

+- a.
+The general information specified in paragraphs (b)(1)(i) through (iv) of 40 C.F.R. §60.5420a is required for all reports. - i.
+The company name, facility site name associated with the affected facility, U.S. Well ID or U.S. Well ID associated with the affected facility, if applicable, and address of the affected facility.
+If an address is not available for the site, include a description of the site location and provide the latitude and longitude coordinates of the site in decimal degrees to an accuracy and precision of five (5) decimals of a degree using the North American Datum of 1983. - ii.
+An identification of each affected facility being included in the annual report. - iii.
+Beginning and ending dates of the reporting period. - iv.
 A certification by a certifying official of truth, accuracy, and completeness.
 This certification shall state that, based on information and belief formed after reasonable inquiry, the statements and information in the document are true, accurate, and complete.